-2. Law Reform (Eradication of Illicit Samsu) Act, 1976 (Act 165)
+Law Reform (Eradication of Illicit Samsu) Act, 1976 (Act 165)

-This Act was passed in 1976 to provide for the eradication, the manufacture, trafficking and consumption of illicit samsu.
-Illicit samsu is defined as any intoxicating liquour which has been manufactured without authorization.
-Section 3 imposes a mandatory prison sentence between two to five years and a fine not exceeding \$20,000 on anyone who manufactures or makes preparations to manufacture illicit samsu.
-The section imposes a heavier prison sentence between 4 - 10 years plus whipping of not less than six strokes, if the illicit samsu contains any deleterious substance.
+This Act was passed in 1976 to provide for the eradiilion, the manufacture, trafficking and consumption of liquid samsu.
+Illicit samsu is defined as any intoxicating Section 3 imposes a manufactured without authorization. five years and a fine not exceeding \$20,000 on anyone who samsu.
+The section imposes a heavier prison sentence between the 10 years plus whipping of not less than six strokes, if illicit samsu contains any deleterious substance.

-Section 4 provides similar punishment for anyone Who trafficks in illicit samsu.
-Seciton 5 provides a presumption that if anyone who is found in possession of illicit samsu of less than a quarter of a gallon, he is deemed to be a consumer, and such person shall be liable to imprisonment for a term not exceeding two years or to a fine not exceeding \$2,000.
-Sections 6 and 7 seek to punish the owner or occupier of any premises used for the manufacture of illicit samsu or any person in possession of manufacturing apparatus.
+Who trafficks in illicit samsu.
+Seciton 5 provides a presumption that if anyone who is found in possession of illicit a consumer, and such person shall be liable to imprisonment for a term not exceeding two years or to a fine not exceeding of any premises used for the manufacture of illicit samsu or person in possession of manufacturing apparatus.

-The Act further provides for machinery of enforcement wherein powers of search, seizure and arrest are given to specified officers.
+The Act further provides for machinery of enforcement wherein powers of search, seizure and arrest are given to officers.

-3. Sale of Food and Drugs Ordinance, No. 28 of 1952.
+Sale of Food and Drugs Ordinance, No. 28 of 1952.

-The Ordinance makes an offence for any person who sells any adultrated food or drug, or sells any food or drug in any package which bears misleading statement, word, brand, label or word purporting to indicate thenature, quality, strength, purity, composition, weight, origin, age or proportion of the article, or any person who sells food which contains methylated alchohol or food which is unfit for human consumption.
+The Ordinance makes an offence for any person who in any adultrated food or drug, or sells any food or drug label Package which bears misleading statement, word, brand, or word purporting to indicate thenature, quality, lion of word purporting to indicate thenature, quality, lion of the article, or any person who sells food which contains the article, or food which is unfit for human consumption.

-4. Destruction of Disease-Bearing Insects Act, 1975 (Act 154)
+Destruction of Disease-Bearing Insects Act, 1975 (Act 154)

-This Act provides for the destruction and control of disease-bearing insects and for the medical examination and treatment of persons suffering from insect borne diseases.
-It contains 27 sections dealing with substantive and procedural matters connected with the destruction of disease-bearing insects including the imposition of punishments on violators and offenders.
+This Act provides for the destruction and control of treatment of persons suffering from insect borne diseases.
+It is 27 sections dealing with substantive and procedural connected with the destruction of disease-bearing insects the imposition of punishments on violators and offenders.